dimitriwalters/c-handbook/README.md

 ### K&R C
 An informal specification of C from the book "The C Programming Language" by Brian Kernighan and Dennis Ritchie.

+### memory leak
+A block of memory that is allocated by a programmer, but is not deallocated.

 ### pointer
 A memory address of another piece of data.